 - Space constraints: Working within limited storage and display areas

-- Time pressure: Completing thorough work while maintaining efficiency
+- Time pressure: Completing thorough work while maintaining efficiency across multiple visits

 - Travel logistics: Managing routes, traffic, and parking across multiple locations